SEARCH

 Yes, procrastination is one of the best garden tools for pest problems.
 And it’s free.

-I deal with just about all abnormal insect infestations by either spraying them off the plants with a hose, catching them with duct tape (wrapped around my fingers), or using good old-fashioned procrastination.
+I deal with just about all abnormal insect infestations by either spraying them off the plants with a water hose, catching them with duct tape (wrapped around my fingers), or using good old-fashioned procrastination.

 Who the heck ever decided that dish detergent or vinegar or salt or whatever is okay in a garden?